Exploring 11 Types of Drones: Features and Functions

 • Target drone: This type of drone flies around trying to collect information or a target.
 These drones usually have a camera, some with Sound Sensors and sometimes thermal imaging cameras.

-• How they work together: The Target Drone will fly around looking for its specified target (the person missing) while using its sound sensors to listen for any gunshots or any other sounds that may indicate where the target might be located.
+• How they work together: The Target Drone will fly around looking for its specified target (the person missing) while using its sound sensors to listen for gunshots or other sounds that may indicate where the target might be located.

 When it has located its specified target, it will then fly back to base and relay real-time video footage so that the operator can evaluate whether the target has been captured or killed.

-Its thermal imaging camera will also search for heat signatures within buildings and homes; if it detects anything abnormal or unusual in an area, it will then relay this information to the operator.
+Its thermal imaging camera will also search for heat signatures within buildings and homes; if it detects anything abnormal or unusual in an area, it will relay this information to the operator.

 9. Photography Drone